kota6-me/kota6-me/README.md

 - 👋 Hi, I’m @Parunanodesu
 - 👀 I’m interested in ...C#
 - 🌱 I’m currently learning ...JavaScript
-- 💞️ I’m looking to collaborate on ...Mr.Mafi
+- 💞️ I’m looking to collaborate on ...Mr.Lloid
 - 📫 How to reach me ...

 <!---